 In order for your employer to pay your salary, you must open a bank account in Sweden.

 Finding housing can be difficult in some large towns and cities in Sweden, but you can contact the municipality to see what opportunities there are for renting a property.

 You can also ask your forthcoming employer about whether they can help you to find accommodation.

 You should always check which country is responsible for your social insurance, sickness insurance, family supplement, or pension when you move to or work in Sweden.

 Pension in Sweden

-When you work in Sweden, you earn a pension in Sweden, But the regulations for saving toward a pension vary in the Nordic countries.
-You should therefore contact your pension company or the pensions agency in your home country and the Swedish Pensions Agency (Pensionsmyndigheten) to find out about your situation regarding pension.
+When you work in Sweden, you earn a pension in Sweden, But the regulations on saving toward a pension vary in the Nordic countries.
+You should therefore contact your pension company or the pensions agency in your home country and the Swedish Pensions Agency (Pensionsmyndigheten) to find out about your own pension situation.